-All assignments will be completed and submitted via Blackboard and the GDP website.
-Assignments and instructions are accessible via Blackboard.
+All assignments will be completed and submitted via Blackboard.
+Late assignments will receive point deductions.

 Other Course Requirements:

 To earn a paycheck you will be expected to be at work and to be on time.
 This expectation will be applied in this course to help you develop competencies for employment.